Vaibhavnath-Jha/vscode-gdxviewer/README.md

 This extension renders the GAMS GDX file in VSCode Webview.
 It executes a Python script in the background using Node's `child_process`.
 The python interperter, which contains the `gams` library, must be set before using the extension.

 ## Features
-Once the Python interpreter's path is set, you can either provide the path to the GDX file or, if the file is already available in the workspace, right-click to bring up the context menu and select "GDX: Display the .gdx file.
+Once the Python interpreter's path is set, you can either provide the path to the GDX file or, if the file is already available in the workspace, right-click to bring up the context menu and select "GDX: Display the .gdx file."

 1. Select a symbol from the sidebar to display its content.
 2. Search for a symbol in the GDX file.